Date, time, and location – all you need to know about this year’s race.

 Participating companies use the event as a platform to promote health and fitness in the workplace, foster goodwill and camaraderie among their employees, and show their commitment to the community and best environmental practices.
 The Corporate Challenge strives to make a difference through a donation to a not-for-profit organization in each host city, and through our operations initiatives designed to make the Corporate Challenge the world's greenest road race.

-Official 2018 J.P.
-Morgan Corporate Challenge® London training plan coming soon!.
+Official Training Plan for the 2021 J.P.
+Morgan Corporate Challenge London coming soon!

 By post or courier: